Everything We Know About ‘Legion’ — X-Men Tie-In, Marvel Comics, Aubrey Plaza

 Legion in Marvel Comics

 As detailed at the end of New Mutants #25 (1983), David “Legion” Haller’s father is actually Charles Xavier (initially unknown to the leader of the X-Men).
-He has powers that include telepathy, telekinesis and pyrokinesis.
+He has powers that include telepathy, telekinesis, and pyrokinesis.
 As revealed in New Mutants #26, Legion is autistic, schizophrenic, and incapable of controlling his fire-related powers.

-Also, as noted by his official Marvel Comics profile, his multiple personalities present him with new mutant powers, which ultimately leads to several time-traveling story arcs in which Legion tries to go back in time to kill Magneto but Legion himself dies at the hands of Bishop in the end.
+Also, as noted by his official Marvel Comics profile, his multiple personalities present him with new mutant powers, which ultimately leads to several time-traveling story arcs in which Legion tries to go back in time to kill Magneto, but Legion himself dies at the hands of Bishop in the end.

 Legion in New Mutants #26 (1983) #Legion #MarvelComics #FX